quran/quran.com-frontend-v2/README.md

 <img src="app/javascript/images/thumbnail.png" alt="Quran.com Thumbnail">
 </a>

 Ma Sha'a Allah and Tabarak Al Rahman, ["The Noble Quran"](https://quran.com) application serves millions of visitors from all around the world.
-Al-hamdu Lillaah, the project continues to grow.
+Al-hamdu Lillah, the project continues to grow.

 This success is _only_ with the blessings of **Allah** Subhana Wa Tala.
 We're also thankful for the dedicated professionals who volunteer diligently to keep this project beneficial.